-There are amazing dog-friendly places in Scotland to visit and some of the best beaches you will ever see.
+There are amazing dog-friendly places in Scotland to visit and some of the best dog walks in Scotland you will ever see.
 Your four-legged friend will be wagging his tail with joy if you book a pet-friendly holiday in Scotland.

-Experience the real Scotland when you book a log cabin holiday in Scotland for dogs, From forest to coast, mountains and glens.
+Experience the real Scotland when you book dog friendly lodges in Scotland, From forest to coast, mountains and glens.
 You’ll love it!